-The financial statements for the year ended March 31, 2020 were authorised and approved for issue by the Board of Directors on June 27, 2021.
+The financial statements for the year ended March 31, 2022 were authorised and approved for issue by the Board of Directors on May 28, 2022.

-The significant accounting policies adopted for preparation and presentation of these financial statements are included in Note 2.
-These policies have been applied consistently.
+The significant accounting policies adopted for preparation and presentation of these financial statement are included in Note 2.
+These policies have been applied consistently applied to all the financial year presented in the financial statements except where newly issues accounting standard is initially adopted or revision to the existing accounting standard requires a change in the accounting policy hitherto in use.